 This metronome also features a C1 to C8 detection range as well as an auto power-off function.
 As is common with this beloved decades-old Korg design, it features a built-in stand so you can angle it on any surface.

-The TM-60 also includes a memory backup that saves the metronome’s time signature as well as the tuner’s calibration.
+The TM-60 also includes a memory backup that saves the metronome’s time signature, as well as the tuner’s calibration.
 In order to save battery, the TM-60 comes with an auto power-off function that turns off the metronome following 20 minutes of inactivity.

-How To Choose The Best Metronome
+How to Choose The Right Metronome For You

 Simply stated, a metronome is used to help you play at the right tempo.
 It typically achieves this by producing a clicking sound at every beat, which can be combined with a bell-like sound at the beginning of each new bar.